keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 ---
 The first step towards delivering a successful project is **Planning & Discovery**.
 This phase involves understanding the business domain, defining the scope, and identifying the key events, interactions, and workflows that need to be implemented.

-> We'll employ Event Storming as the main collaborative technique for Planning & Discovery, to model and explore the complex business processes, by focusing on events that occur within the system.

-**Event Storming** encourages participants to visually map out key events, commands, and view models on a timeline, creating a shared understanding among stakeholders.
-It's particularly useful because it breaks down silos, facilitates clear communication, and highlights bottlenecks or inefficiencies, ultimately leading to more effective and aligned solutions in software development and process improvement.

 > **Objective**: Perform Planning & Discovery for the **Appointment Scheduling** flow by producing the following artifacts:
 >
 > 1. [EHR: Big Picture Event Storm](#ehr-big-picture-event-storm)